 Before The Appointment: If you are scheduling for another Signer -

 Make sure the Signer reads the document(s).
 If they are unable, read them to the Signer.
 Ask the Signer if they understand what they are signing, and are ready to sign at the appointment.

 If you have more than two (2) documents to be signed, and there will be Witnesses present, please arrange for a table or countertop with adequate space for the signing.

 When you set an appointment, you will be given an expected duration for the appointment.
 If the appointment must continue past the allotted time, you may be charged an additional fee.

-We will schedule with you, an appropriate amount of time for signings depending on your particular document(s).
-Anyone signing, including Witnesses, must be on time for the appointment and have proper ID with them.
-The Notary cannot wait beyond the scheduled time limit.
+Any signers, including Witnesses, must be on time for the appointment and have proper ID with them.
+The Notary cannot wait beyond the scheduled appointment time.

 NOTE: Information contained on this page has been gathered from sources that we believe to be reputable, and is intended to help Customers avoid problems pertaining to the signing/execution of documents.
 The information is not legal advice and should not be taken as such.
 Notaries are not permitted to give legal advice.

 Signer(s) must be in the presence of Notary at the time the signature is notarized.
 There are no exceptions.

 Signer(s) of documents must present a valid form of identification to the Notary, and the Notary must be able to determine — with reasonable certainty — that the person(s) match the presented identification.
 If this condition cannot be met, the Notary will not notarize document(s).
 More on Identification

 Documents and Their Completeness (documents must contain the proper Oath/Affirmation, or Acknowledgement)